fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 - Assign custom categories to Products, Services, Time, and Mileage

 We're continually improving Fiskl, so stay tuned for future updates!

+### Why can't I add an expense directly to an Expense Ledger Account?

+In Fiskl, you can only add expense transactions through [Money Accounts](/docs/Tutorials/Banking/how-to-import-bank#understanding-money-accounts-in-fiskl).
+Here's how it works:

+1. Record the transaction in the appropriate Money Account:
+   - For bank payments: `Assets > Cash & Cash Equivalence > [Your Bank Name]`
+   - For credit card payments: `Liabilities > Credit Card > [Your Credit Card Name]`

+2. Categorize the transaction within the Money Account:
+   - Assign the correct expense category (e.g., "Travel Expense")

+Example:

+If you paid for an airline ticket using your Chase bank account:

+1. Find the transaction in `Assets > Cash & Cash Equivalence > Chase Bank`
+1. Categorize it as "Travel Expense" within the Chase Bank ledger

+This method ensures accurate tracking of both your expenses and the accounts they're paid from.

 ## Reporting